michelhn/yagdocs_and_more/readme.md

-# just a placeholder for YAGPDB Gitbook documentation sections.
+## Just a placeholder for YAGPDB GitBook documentation sections.

+does not have fancy nonsense, just proper markdown